5sansiva/Bank-Simulation/devlog.md

 I need to go through and fix the main issue so the flow is right.
 I missed this before but when I used python3 bankSimulation.py | more, I was able to slowly go through my simulation in more detail.

 I found another issue that when the teller is occupied, such as talking to the manager and such, another customer is requesting that teller.
 I also have to address that issue as well.

+11:30
+So after debugging, I found that there were some synchronization problems between the threads, mainly that the originally, the tellers could start serving the customers before the customers were ready with their selection.
+To combat this, I added some more threading events to ensure that the teller waits for the customer with the event 'introduction_complete' along with two events: 'transaction_ready' and 'transaction_complete'.
+Both of tehse help to add time between the teller processing the transaction and then waiting before he can take the next customer.

+So now a proper flow has been set.
+Customer enters queue → Gets assigned a teller → Selects and introduces themselves.
+Then Teller waits for introduction → Asks for transaction → Processes it.
+Then finally, Teller signals completion → Customer leaves → Teller becomes available.

+I added a busy event to make sure that the teller was marked as busy when they go to talk to the manager or go to the safe.